 Around this time I woke up sick and lost my voice so I had to put the radio experiments on hold.
 I was thinking maybe my radio was bad.
 I could try talking on the cheap one but the mic was awful and I was not sure if anyone could hear me.

 My first ham radio contact

-Ones my voice came back the next day I handed my son the cheap radio and asked him to stand 20 feet or so away from me.
+Once my voice came back the next day I handed my son the cheap radio and asked him to stand 20 feet or so away from me.
 I wanted to be sure the 2 radios being beside each other was not causing issues.
-Then I attempted contact ones more.
+Then I attempted contact once more.
 I didn’t expect to hear anything back and then someone named Steve responded.

 I was not mentally prepared to get a response so I kind of panicked.
 He told me he had a hard time hearing me and to speak closer to the mic.
 That seemed to help and maybe that was the problem the whole time!
 My heart was racing and I was full of adrenal.
 I was so excited that I forgot to write down his call sign or record the conversation.